CribberSix/QuickTimer/README.md

 Instantiate the `Timer` class and insert one-liners with `take_time()` between your existing code to take timestamps.

-Call the `fancy_print()` function to print a nicely formatted overview of how many seconds have passed overall, how many seconds have passed between the `take_time()` calls, including percentage per step and passed step-descriptions.
+Call the `fancy_print()` function to print a nicely formatted overview of how much time has passed overall, how much time has passed between the `take_time()` calls, including percentage per step and passed step-descriptions.

 # Installation